Rain516/makeZFS_armbian/README.md

-makeZFS_armbian.py is make ZFS on your armbian linux automatically.
+makeZFS_armbian.py is a tool which make ZFS on your armbian linux automatically.

 Usage:
 sudo python makeZFS_armbian.py